 Again, it depends on individual needs and reactions.

-If you are just beginning to exercise and are hesitant about managing your diabetes, do not hesitate to talk to a healthcare professional.
-In the long term, exercise will be beneficial, whether it be for controlling your diabetes or for your health in general.
+If you are just beginning to exercise and are hesitant about the management of your diabetes, do not hesitate to talk to a healthcare professional.
+In the long run, exercise will be beneficial, whether it be for controlling your diabetes or for your health in general.